2023-10-13 06:54:00

 How was it at the casting show?
 Heroes of tomorrow?

 David Slomo: I was a unfortunately no candidate.
 The jury really beat me up.
-That hurt – on site and then again on television.
+That hurt – on site and then once more on television.
 But in my youthful recklessness, that was motivation for me to show everyone.
 I recorded the album “My Film” completely alone at home in my children’s room.
 It was terribly mixed, but that didn’t matter.
 And tried to sell my CDs at gigs and eventually sent out demos.
-Today they say you have to get up every day Tiktok post, I posted it back then Facebook made with songs about Vienna or the Danube city.
+Today they say you have to get up every day Tiktok post, I posted it back then Facebook made with songs regarding Vienna or the Danube city.
 A song had 100,000 or 200,000 clicks, Sony approached me and I thought, this is Michael Jackson’s label, now it’s finally here.

 Spoiler …